breadchris/notes/pages/seagl___talk.md

 	- ![Connecting Hello and World.webm](../assets/Connecting_Hello_and_World_1698761160778_0.webm)
 	- Wrong abstraction
 	- ![Google AWS.png](../assets/Google_AWS_1698812358104_0.png)
-	- But it started to feel like freakin LEGOs!
+	- But it started to feel like freakin' LEGOs!
 	- You could:
 	- Write (almost) any code, any language
 	- Scale (Lambda)
 	- Share blocks of code for others to use
 	- pub/sub, database, storage
-	- Protoflow is the continued effort
+	- Protoflow is the continued effort.
 	- It runs on your computer
 	- ![Screenshot 2023-10-31 at 7.03.07 AM.png](../assets/Screenshot_2023-10-31_at_7.03.07 AM_1698760992728_0.png){:height 460, :width 631}
 	- Every code block is strongly typed